Mozart's compositional method: Improvisation

+A meeting of the composer André Grétry and the young Mozart apparently took place in 1766.
+Grétry recalled:

 Once in Geneva I met a child who could play everything at sight.
 His father said to me before the assembled company: So that no doubt shall remain as to my son's talent, write for him, for to-morrow, a very difficult Sonata movement.
 I wrote him an Allegro in E-flat; difficult, but unpretentious; he played it, and everyone, except myself, believed that it was a miracle.
 The boy had not stopped; but following the modulations, he had substituted a quantity of passages for those which I had written ...

-The meeting of Grétry and the young Mozart apparently took place in 1766.

 As a teenager visiting Italy, Mozart gave a concert in Venice (5 March 1771).
 According to a witness, "An experienced musician gave him a fugue theme, which he worked out for more than an hour with such science, dexterity, harmony, and proper attention to rhythm, that even the greatest connoisseurs were astounded."

 Mozart continued to improvise in public as an adult.
 For instance, the highly successful concert of 1787 in Prague that premiered his "Prague Symphony" concluded with a half-hour improvisation by the composer.
 For other instances, see Mozart's Berlin journey and Dora Stock.

 Improvisation as a time-saving device

 Braunbehrens suggests that on at least one occasion, Mozart met a deadline by simply not writing down part of the music and improvising it instead while performing before the audience.
 This was evidently true of the Piano Concerto in D, K. 537, premiered 24 February 1788.
 In this work, the second movement opens with a solo passage for the pianist.
 The autograph (composer-written) score of the music gives the notes as follows:

 Braunbehrens and other scholars infer that Mozart could not conceivably have opened a movement with a completely unadorned melody line, and instead improvised a suitable accompaniment for the left hand.
 Similar passages occur throughout the concerto.

-The work was published only in 1794, three years after Mozart's death, and the publisher Johann André found some other composer (whose identity is unknown) to fill in the missing passages; these interpolations have become the standard for performance.
+The work was published only in 1794, three years after Mozart's death, and the publisher Johann Anton André found some other composer (whose identity is unknown) to fill in the missing passages; these interpolations have become the standard for performance.